-Projector Installation The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
-See Choosing a location on page 12.
+Projector Installation See Choosing a location on page 12.
 Remote Receiver Allows you to enable all the remote receivers or one specific remote receiver on the projector.
-Auto Source Search • Allows the projector to automatically search for a signal.
-The following signal source(s) will not be automatically detected by the projector, and you'll have to manually select it from the source selection bar: Network Display, USB Reader.
-Auto Signal Adjustment On: Allows the projector to automatically determines the best picture timings for the displayed image when PC signal (analog RGB) is selected and AUTO is pressed.
+Auto Source Search Allows the projector to automatically search for a signal.
+Auto Signal Adjustment • On: Allows the projector to automatically determines the best picture timings for the displayed image when PC signal (analog RGB) is selected and AUTO is pressed.
 Off: The projector will not respond when AUTO is pressed.
+Lamp Settings • Lamp Mode: See Setting the Lamp Mode on page 39. • Reset Lamp Timer: See Resetting the lamp timer on page 42. • Lamp Timer: Displays the number of hours the lamp has been used.

+Quick Cooling:

+Selecting On enables the function and projector cooling time will be shortened from a normal 90-second duration to approximately 15 seconds.

+Blank Timer

-Lamp Settings • Lamp Mode: See Setting the Lamp Mode on page 42. • Reset Lamp Timer: See Resetting the lamp timer on page 45. • Lamp Timer: Displays the number of hours the lamp has been used.
-Operation Settings Quick Cooling: Selecting On enables the function and projector cooling time will be shortened from a normal 90-second duration to approximately 15 seconds.
-Blank Timer Sets the image blank time when there is no action taken on the blank screen, once elapsed the image will return to the screen.
-If the preset time spans are not suitable for your need, select Disable .
+Sets the image blank time when there is no action taken on the blank screen, once elapsed the image will return to the screen.
+If the preset time spans are not suitable for your need, select Disable.
 No matter Blank Timer is activated or not, you can press most of the keys on the projector or remote control to restore the picture.